ClickHouse/ClickHouse/docs/en/operations/storing-data.md

 Required parameters:

 -   `type` — `web`.
 Otherwise the disk is not created.
 -   `endpoint` — The endpoint URL in `path` format.
-Endpoint URL must contain a root path to store data that was obtained using the `clickhouse-static-files-uploader` utility.
+Endpoint URL must contain a root path to store data, where they were uploaded.

 Optional parameters: